 The house where Cahit Sitki Taranci, one of the most celebrated poets of the Republican period, was born was turned into a museum in 1973.
 The museum exhibits the photographs and personal articles of the poet as well as some ethnographic pieces obtained from the area.
 The house bears the characteristic features of local architecture.

-Despite its present status of dependency on crop farming and stock breeding, Diyarbakir has a considerable potential for other investment ventures and presently it is the second industrial centre of the region after Gaziantep.
-It has an organized site for small enterprises.
+Despite its present status of dependency on crop farming and stock breeding, Diyarbakir has a considerable potential for other investment ventures and presently it is the second industrial center of the region after Gaziantep.
 Diyarbakir is one of the provinces accorded priority in development.
 The province is now moving to concentrate on feed and meat production, which increased capacity for marketing, while maintaining its traditional branches of industry.